mstbrown/Getting-and-cleaning-data_Course-project/CodeBook.md

  2. the data, and
  3. the transformations that I performed to clean up the data.

  "1".
-The variables for my tidy dataset come from the Jorge L. Reyes-Ortiz, Alessandro Ghio, Luca Oneto, Davide Anguita.
+The variables for my tidy dataset are a subset of the Jorge L. Reyes-Ortiz, Alessandro Ghio, Luca Oneto, Davide Anguita.
 November 2012 database.
 There are 68 variables copied in those original authors' naming convention such